Skip to content

 TMS has been recognised as a beneficial treatment for depression, offering several advantages over traditional approaches.
 Here are some of the key benefits of TMS treatment for depression:

-1. Non-invasive: TMS is a non-invasive procedure, meaning it does not require surgery or anaesthesia.
-This makes it a safer option compared to other brain stimulation techniques, such as electroconvulsive therapy (ECT).
+1. Non-invasive: TMS is a noninvasive procedure, meaning it does not require surgery or anaesthesia.
+This makes it a safer option for stimulating areas of the brain compared to other techniques, such as electroconvulsive therapy (ECT).

 2. No Systemic Side Effects: Unlike antidepressant medications, which can cause side effects such as weight gain, sexual dysfunction, and nausea, TMS is not associated with systemic side effects.
 Most side effects of TMS are mild and limited to the site of stimulation, such as headache or scalp discomfort.